 Before the SIE Exam, you had to be sponsored by a financial firm to take the Series 7 or 79 and get a job.
 This meant you would get hired and then have to pass the test to keep your job.
 Now, with the SIE Exam, you can take it without sponsorship – meaning you can pre-qualify yourself and also make sure the finance industry is right for you before you get a job.
 I think this is a great change for the finance industry.

 The SIE Exam is often described as a mile wide and an inch deep – and I found that experience to be true when I was preparing for the exam.
 It’s a lot of memorization and ‘trivia’ – knowing the answers to specific questions like “what’s the contribution limit for a Roth IRA?”.
-Knowing this helped me approach the SIE Exam in the right way and informed my strategy as I prepared.
+Knowing this helped me approach my SIE Exam prep in the right way and informed my strategy as I prepared.

 1 – Learn about finance and the stock market